Code of Ethics

 We are committed to providing a work environment that strives to protect employee health and safety.
 At the same time, health and safety are important aspects of job performance.
 You have a responsibility to learn the safety procedures applicable to your job and to follow them.

 The diversity of our employees represents a tremendous asset.
 We seek to maintain our reputation as an outstanding employer and to ensure high levels of employee motivation and commitment.
-Our policy is to treat applicants and employees without regard to age, race, creed, color, religion, national origin, gender, physical or mental disability, or any other legally protected classification; and to provide challenging opportunities for individual growth and advancement free of discrimination and harassment.
+Our policy is to treat applicants and employees without regard to age, race, creed, color, religion, national origin, gender, sexual orientation, physical or mental disability, or any other legally protected classification; and to provide challenging opportunities for individual growth and advancement free of discrimination and harassment.
+Medidata prohibits its employees from engaging in harassing or discriminatory behavior such as name calling, exclusion, sexual harassment, inappropriate or offensive physical contact, joke-telling, or physical or verbal bullying.

 The federal government, most state governments, the European Economic Community and many foreign governments have enacted antitrust or "competition" laws.
 These laws deal with agreements and practices "in restraint of trade," such as price fixing and boycotting suppliers or customers.
 They also bar pricing intended to run a competitor out of business; disparaging, misrepresenting, or harassing a competitor; stealing trade secrets; bribery; and kickbacks.